personalrobotics/aikido/STYLE.md

 namespace aikido {
 namespace example {

-// Use following macro to declare STL "smart" pointers, which is defined in
+// Use the following macro (defined in aikido/common/pointers.hpp) to declare
-// aikido/common/pointers.hpp.
-Pointers should be declared in ahead of the
+// STL "smart" pointers.
+Pointers should be declared ahead of the class so
-// class so that the class itself can use the pointers.
+// that the class itself can use the pointers.
 AIKIDO_DECLARE_POINTERS(ExampleClass)

 /// A required Doxygen comment description for this class.
 This can be extended